A dead-simple weekly review strategy for Christians who want to get more done. Follow this step-by-step plan to more intentionally steward your weeks.

-A weekly review is simply a scheduled time in which you reflect on the previous week and plan for the next.
+A weekly review is simply a scheduled time to reflect on the previous week and plan for the next.
 It is a key rhythm for any productive life.
+But it’s all the more important for believers who wish to intentionally steward their lives well for God’s glory.

 Most people lack clarity and purpose in their work because they don’t have a specific plan for a weekly review.
 They go, go, go Monday–Friday, but never pause to consider if they are running in the right direction.
 A weekly review forces you to stop, reflect, and pray about your work.